Ah-Tah-Thi-Ki Seminole Indian Museum: Online collection

 The museum contains an online collection database.
 Through this database, one can have remote access to a variety of documents including archives and random images related to the Seminole Tribe and other tribes.
 This database can be searched by category (i.e. photos, objects, archives, etc.), keyword, or advanced based on subject, title, or other criteria.

 Education

 Education Division

 The Seminole Museum has an Education Division.
 The museum offers a range number of curricula programming that helps Seminole Trial members and non-tribal members learn about and engage with Seminole stories, history, and culture.
 This specific division includes tours and programs that support students (and other interested individuals) in learning and understanding the Seminole peoples' culture and history.
 The division is not just limited to onsite tours and programs- it also has online accessible educational resources that teachers and students in the classroom can utilize.

 American Indian Arts Celebration

 The Ah-Tah-Thi-Ki Museum hosts the American Indian Arts Celebration (AIAC), where visitors can "enjoy traditional and contemporary arts and crafts, dance, music, food, special presentations, wildlife shows, Native vendors," and more.
-The AIAC is great for all ages, but is also a great event to bring students on a field trip.